 Como agua para chocolate: connoisseur of coffee, wine, scotch whisky and food; likes to lose himself in cooking; tactile and affectionate; great kisser; passionate lover

-Self-made man: orphaned at the age of 14, co-breadwinner to a family of five, became Finance Manager in an international firm then left the corporate world and now working to become an academic.
+Self-made man: orphaned at the age of 14, co-breadwinner to a family of five, became Finance Manager in an international firm then left the corporate world to become an academic.

 Hobbit: has 2-3 breakfasts in a day.